archStant/params/README.md

 An automatic handling of parameter passing to python programs

 ## Usage
 Import the script.
-Then in the top of your own document, define a list of tuples of all your parameters of the form ('name', 'prefix'/position, type), and then call the library using `params.params(Your_Parameters)`.
+Then in the top of your own document, define a list of tuples of all your parameters of the form ('name', 'prefix'/position, type), and then call the library using `parapy.params(Your_Parameters)`.
 This will return a dictionary of all the parameters of the form {'name' : value}.

 The library supports prefixed parameters (i.e. whatever comes after '-i'), boolean parameters (i.e. if '-a' is passed) and positional parameters (i.e. the second parameter without a prefix).